vanitoz/Reviews_Classification_System/README.md

 5. Select a model and train it.
 6. Fine-tune your model.
 7. Present your solution.
-8. Launch, monitor, and maintain system.
+8. Launch, monitor, and maintain the system.

 <p align="center">
     <img src="images/approach.png" alt="drawing" width="500" hight="200"/>